getcarina/getcarina.com/_tutorials/data-stores-redis.md

     ```

 	The output of this `docker ps` command is the shortened ID of the
-	Redis container, we stored it in $REDCON, and echoed it out.
+	Redis container, we stored it in $REDCON for later use and echoed it out.

 1. Discover what IP address and port Redis is running on by combining the `docker port` command, the ID of the container, and the default Redis port of 6379.